avaframe/AvaFrame/docs/theoryCom1DFA.rst

     \end{aligned}.
   :label: surface forces

-Using the notations introduced in Sect.~\ref{sec-averaged-quantities} and the decomposition of the stress tensor, the bottom force can be expressed as a surface normal component and a surface tangential one:
+Using the notations introduced in :ref:`theorycom1DFA:Choice of the coordinate system and thickness averaged quantities` and the decomposition of the stress tensor, the bottom force can be expressed as a surface normal component and a surface tangential one:

 .. math::